ronen567/just-the-docs/docs/backawards-propogation.md

 (We will detail the derivative of the various activation functions in a following post).

+## Back Propogation Equations Layer L - Final Version

 Plug Eq.
-6  Eq.
+6 - Eq.
 9 into Eq.
-4, to have a clearer set of equations:
+4, to have a simpler set of Back Propogation equations:

-## Back Propogation Equations Layer L - Final Version

 ### Eq.
 10: Back Propogation Equations - Layer L